lynx-x-ray-observatory/soxs/doc/source/users_guide/thermal_spectra.rst

 .. warning::

-    SOXS does not make any assumptions about the correctness of the relative ion abundances which you input into :meth:`~soxs.apec.ApecGenerator.get_nei_spectrum`.
+    SOXS does not make any assumptions about the correctness of the relative ion abundances which you input into
-    It assumes you have run a NEI code to determine the correct abundances, and only computes the spectrum.
+    :meth:`~soxs.thermal_spectra.ApecGenerator.get_nei_spectrum`.
+It assumes you
+    have run a NEI code to determine the correct abundances, and only computes the spectrum.

 .. _nolines: